How is SEO Changing in 2026?

 13. Consolidate Brand Search Demand

+Did I mention brand is important?
 Users who already know you will seek you out regardless of SERP features.
 Encourage branded search via PR, thought leadership, and consistent multi‑channel campaigns.
-Branded queries remain the least disrupted by AI summaries.
+This type of work also of course builds links, still a very important part of the web - and getting crawled.
+Branded queries likely remain the least disrupted by AI summaries.

 14. CRO and UX